 There is a good range of wildlife in Southwark Park; Little Grebe and Reed Warbler on the edge of the lake, Green Woodpecker, Sparrowhawk and even Nuthatch in the larger trees.
 Bats too are common in Southwark Park, but difficult to see as they hunt insects after dark.

 Finally, the buildings themselves provide nesting sites for birds.
-Herring Gulls nest on roofs, house Martins breed in good numbers near the river on Swan Buildings and further down by the Old Salt Quay and increasing numbers of that master flyer, the Swift have been appearing over the Peninsula, perhaps attracted by the Swift Bricks in new developments.
-And perhaps in the future a nesting box on a tall building could encourage the majestic Peregrine Falcon to breed in Rotherhithe.
+Herring Gulls nest on roofs, house Martins breed in good numbers near the river on Swan Buildings and further down by the Old Salt Quay, and increasing numbers of that master flyer, the Swift, have been appearing over the peninsula, perhaps attracted by the swift bricks in new developments.
+Perhaps in the future a nesting box on a tall building could encourage the majestic Peregrine Falcon to breed in Rotherhithe?

-Photos: Peek Freans Biscuit Tins, Sands Films ‘Tales of Beatrix Potter’, Fox: Annabel Stockman, Egyptian Goose: Richard Page-Jones
+Photos: Peek Freans Biscuit Tins, Sands Films Jeremy Fisher in ‘Tales of Beatrix Potter’, Fox: Annabel Stockman, Egyptian Goose: Richard Page-Jones